mtdol/cm/README.md

 this is line 2
 final line
 ```
-`writestr` writes the given string to the given file while displaying `\n` as newline.
+`writestrf` writes the given string to the given file while displaying `\n` as newline.
-`writestr` will replace the file if it already exists.
+`writestrf` will replace the file if it already exists.
 ```
-> writestr "ab\nc" "f.txt".
+> writestrf "ab\nc" "f.txt".
-> getlines "f.txt".
+> getlinesf "f.txt".
 ("ab", "c";)
 ```

-`appendstr` is just like `writestr` except it will append to the file if it already exists
+`appendstrf` is just like `writestrf` except it will append to the file if it already exists
 ```
-> writestr "ab\nc" "f.txt".
+> writestrf "ab\nc" "f.txt".
-> appendstr "d\nef" "f.txt"
+> appendstrf "d\nef" "f.txt"
-> getlines "f.txt".
+> getlinesf "f.txt".
 ("ab", "cd", "ef";)
 ```